• Skip to primary navigation

 Instructions

-• Roll out the pastry on a lightly floured surface to about ⅛ inch thick and use it to line a 9-inch pie plate or loose-bottomed tart pan.
+• Roll out the pastry on a lightly floured surface to about ⅛ inch thick and use it to line a 9-inch tart pan or pie plate.
 Prick the bottom of the pastry with a fork, then chill in the fridge for 10 minutes.

 • Beat the eggs with a handheld electric mixer until smooth, then beat in the melted butter.
 Add the brown sugar, white sugar, salt, flour, milk, and vanilla extract and beat thoroughly.

-• Spread the filling evenly in the pre-baked pastry shell.
+• Fold in the chopped pecans, then spread it evenly in the pre-baked pastry shell.

 • Let the pie cool on a wire rack for at least 2 hours to allow the filling to fully set.
 If you're using a loose-bottomed tart pan, remove the pie from the pan after it has cooled for 10 minutes.